vijayetar/dsa/dsa/data_structures/linked_list/README.md

 ![whiteboard1](../../assets/linked_list4.jpg)

 ## Checklist

+- [ ] Feature Tasks
-    - [ ].append(value) which adds a new node with the given value to the end of the list
+     - [ ] .append(value) which adds a new node with the given value to the end of the list
-    - [ ].insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
+     - [ ] .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node
-    - [ ].insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+     - [ ] .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
 - [x] Top-level README “Table of Contents” is updated
 - [ ] Unit tests written and passing
      - [ ] “Happy Path” - Expected outcome